Appendix C: UNCSA Student Conduct Process for Alleged Major Infractions of the Student Code of Conduct

 2. proceed to make their Final Administrative Decision.

-4. The Vice Provost and Dean of Student Affairs (or designee) will make all Final Administrative Decisions in cases heard by a Case Resolution Board within 15 calendar days after receiving the recommendation from the Case Resolution Board.
+4. The Vice Provost of Student Affairs (or designee) will make all Final Administrative Decisions in cases heard by a Case Resolution Board within 15 calendar days after receiving the recommendation from the Case Resolution Board.
 Any modification of the Case Resolution Board’s decision may not be arbitrary or capricious; reasons for any deviation in findings or outcomes must be documented.
 The respondent will be notified, in writing, of the Final Administrative Decision, the evidence supporting the decision, and of the right to appeal the decision.
-A copy of the letter will also be sent to the members of the Case Resolution Board, the student’s Arts Dean, the Dean of Liberal Arts (for a college student), the Dean of the High School Academic Program (for a high school student), the appropriate Art Administrative Council (HSAC) Representative for High School, and the Assistant Dean of Student Affairs and Director of Residence Life Programs & Housing.
+A copy of the letter will also be sent to the members of the Case Resolution Board, the student’s Arts Dean, the Dean of Liberal Arts (for a college student), the Dean of the High School Academic Program (for a high school student), the appropriate Art Administrative Council (HSAC) Representative for High School, and the Assistant Deans of Student Affairs.

 5. If the final decision is suspension or expulsion, separation from UNCSA is effective immediately.
 The student will leave campus and is banned from any school property.
 If the outcome is expulsion, the outcome applies to all UNC constituent institutions.
 In cases of suspension or expulsion, the student’s name is entered into the UNC Suspension and Expulsion database.